mCRL2org/mCRL2/doc/sphinx/source/user_manual/introduction.rst

 Integration with other tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The mCRL2 toolset also integrates with other tool sets.
-An interface with the TorX tool is provided by :ref:`tool-lps2torx`.
-Furthermore, mCRL2 can be used as a language front-end for the `LTSmin toolset <http://fmt.cs.utwente.nl/tools/ltsmin/>`_.
+The mCRL2 can be used as a language front-end for the `LTSmin toolset <http://fmt.cs.utwente.nl/tools/ltsmin/>`_.
 Furthermore, a number of textual file formats are available, that facilitate easy integration with other tools.
 Examples are the :ref:`language-aut-lts` for labelled